 Trenches are formed by subduction, a geophysical process in which two or more of Earth's tectonic plates converge and the older, denser plate is pushed beneath the lighter plate and deep into the mantle, causing the seafloor and outermost crust (the lithosphere) to bend and form a steep, V-shaped depression.
 This process makes trenches dynamic geological features—they account for a significant part of Earth’s seismic activity—and are frequently the site of large earthquakes, including some of the largest earthquakes on record.
 Subduction also generates an upwelling of molten crust that forms mountain ridges and volcanic islands parallel to the trench.
 Examples of these volcanic "arcs" can be seen in the Japanese Archipelago, the Aleutian Islands, and many other locations around this area called the Pacific "Ring of Fire."

 Trenches are long, narrow and very deep and, while most are in the Pacific Ocean, can be found around the world.
 The deepest trench in the world, the Mariana Trench located near the Mariana Islands, is 1,580 miles long and averages just 43 miles wide.
 It is home to the Challenger Deep, which, at 10,911 meters (35,797 feet), is the deepest part of the ocean.
-The Tonga, Kuril-Kamatcha, Philippine, and Kermadec Trenches all contain depths greater than 10,000 meters (33,000 feet).[ MORE ]
+The Tonga, Kuril-Kamatcha, Philippine, and Kermadec Trenches all contain depths greater than 10,000 meters (33,000 feet).

 The great depth of ocean trenches creates an environment with water pressures more than 1,000 times greater than the surface, constant temperatures just above freezing, and no light to sustain photosynthesis.
 While this may not seem like conditions suitable to life, the combination of extremely high pressure, the gradual accumulation of food along trench axes, and the geographical isolation of hadal systems are believed to have created habitats with an extraordinarily high abundance of a few highly specialized organisms.

 Because of their extreme depth, trenches present unique logistical and engineering challenges for the researchers who want to study them.
 Trench exploration to date has been extremely limited (only three humans have ever visited the seafloor below 6,000 meters) and much of what is known about trenches and the things that live there has been derived from two sampling campaigns in the 1950s (the Danish Galathea and the Soviet Vitjaz Expeditions) and from a handful of photographic expeditions and seafloor samples taken remotely from the deep with little knowledge of their precise location.
-Despite their scarcity, these initial attempts at studying trenches have hinted at the existence of previously unknown processes, species, and ecosystems.[ LESS ]
+Despite their scarcity, these initial attempts at studying trenches have hinted at the existence of previously unknown processes, species, and ecosystems.

-Why are they important?
+Why are ocean trenches important?

 Much of the world’s seismic activity, for example, takes place in subduction zones, which can have devastating impacts on coastal communities and even the global economy.
 Seafloor earthquakes generated in subduction zones were responsible for the 2004 Indian Ocean tsunami and for the 2011 Tohoku Earthquake and tsunami in Japan.
 By studying ocean trenches, scientists can better understand the physical process of subduction and the causes of these devastating natural disasters.

 The study of trenches also gives researchers insight into the novel and diverse adaptations of deep-sea organisms to their surroundings that may hold the key to biological and biomedical advances.
 Studying the way that hadal organisms have adapted to life in their harsh surroundings could help advance understanding in many different areas of research, from diabetes treatments to improved laundry detergents.
 Researchers have already discovered microbes inhabiting deep-sea hydrothermal vents that hold potential as new sources of antibiotics and anti-cancer drugs.
-These same adaptations may also hold a key to understanding the origins of ocean life, as scientists examine the genetics of these organisms to piece together the history of how life spread between isolated hadal ecosystems and eventually throughout the world’s oceans.[ MORE ]
+These same adaptations may also hold a key to understanding the origins of ocean life, as scientists examine the genetics of these organisms to piece together the history of how life spread between isolated hadal ecosystems and eventually throughout the world’s oceans.